23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Our Place

-It’s about time the humble water glass got the upgrade it deserves.
-This set of glasses from our friends at Our Place is the perfect size and weight to carry all of their preferred beverages.
+It’s about time the humble water glass got the upgrade it deserves, but this set of glasses from our friends at Our Place is the perfect size and weight for any beverage.
 They’re also utterly gorgeous, which can motivate just about anyone to stay hydrated.
+We’ll toast to that.

 $65 at Our Place